 SB 221 is consistent with and complementary to last year's groundbreaking mental health parity legislation, SB 855, and will ensure California's continued national leadership on these issues.
-For these reasons, the California State Association of Psychiatrists is pleased to support this legislation.
+For these reasons, the California State Association of Psychiatrists is pleased to support this legislation and would like to urge your aye vote on this measure.